amastrobera/java_course_proj/README.md

 In Netbeans load and build these ones with `F11`, in this order:

-1. common ( library)
+1. common (library)
 2. server (app, with library *common.jar* attached in build.xml)
 3. client (lib + test-app, as above)
-4. client_gui (javafx, needs *client.jar*)
+4. gui (javafx, needs *client.jar*)

 #### Build the data

 Flat files (newlines) are platform dependent.
 To avoid this problem data are automatically generated on your side with the  **common.io.DataGenerator** class.
-In the main PI1 directory create a folder called **data**, and execute this
+If there isn't already one in the main directory, create a folder called **data**, and execute this.

-	mkdir data
-	java -jar common/dist/common.jar data
+	java -jar common/dist/common.jar /path/to/data

 #### Run the server

-Arguments are *path/to/data* and *port-number*.
+The server needs to know where the data is stored and what port of the (localhost) to server to, say 8080.

-	java -jar server/dist/server.jar data 8080
+	java -jar server/dist/server.jar /path/to/data 8080

 #### Run the client

 This **just a tests** to see whether the client can communicate with server properly.
 We use the gui to work.
-Client is eventually a library used by the client gui below.
+Client is eventually a library used by a gui or other program.

 	java -jar client/dist/client.jar